philchandy/philchandy/README.md

 👋 Hi there, Welcome to the Github of Phil Chandy
 🎯 I'm actively looking for Full-Time Software Development / Full Stack Development roles.
-👩🏻‍🎓 I'm a BS Comp Sci student from Connecticut College in New London, CT.
+👩🏻‍🎓 I'm a BA Comp Sci student from Connecticut College in New London, CT.
 👩🏻‍💻 Programming Languages I have experience with are Java, Python, CSS, JavaScript, HTML, Typescript, Matlab and SQL 🎨 I'm a creative person and love making music!
 📫 You can reach me at pchandydev@gmail.com